Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

 8. In PS-PL Configuration, expand **PS-PL Interfaces** and expand the **Master Interface**.

     The PS-PL AXI Master interface enables AXI HPM0 FPD and AXI HPM1 FPD in the default board setup.
-For this example, we will start with a design with only PS but no PL logic.
-So we can disable the PS-PL interfaces.
+For this example, you start with a design with only PS logic (no PL), so the PS-PL interfaces can be disabled.

 9. Deselect **AXI HPM0 FPD** and **AXI HPM1 FPD**.
 The PS-PL configuration looks like the following figure.